-The individual verses often break in unexpected places where one would not naturally pause in their speech, this is called enjambment and is used to draw attention to, speed up and slow down, certain elements of the poem.
+The individual verses often break in unexpected places where one would not naturally pause in their speech, this is called enjambment and is used to draw attention to, speed up, and slow down, certain elements of the poem.
 Additionally, the poet has chosen to write using short choppy phrases within his long lines.
 A great example of this is in the second line, “to observe Blue Whales-and we did, off the Farallones.”

 One other aspect to note about ‘Cetacean’ is the way that Reading has chosen to construct the poem as more of a narrative than lines of verse.
 The individual lines are longer than an average poem’s, and he has not put emphasis on rhyme or meter.
-You can read the full poem here.

 The poem begins with the speaker stating that it was on an early Sunday morning that he, and his companions, set out to see the whales.
 They were intentionally going out to see blue whales and traveled to a set of islands off the coast of California, the “Farallones.”